firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/in-depth-vesc-qna.md

 **Answer**

 - Often discouraged if you push near the hardware’s voltage limit.
 The DRV8302 can be fragile with voltage spikes.
 - If you do attempt it, keep a small margin.
 - A 4.12 at 12S is safer for FW than 4.12 at 14 or 16S.
 - Many prefer a 6-based hardware or higher voltage rating for stable FW.
+- Trampa’s legacy VESC MK6 firmware effectively caps the platform at 12 S—13 S experiments killed braking outright, forcing riders back onto low-power Xiaomi hubs until they sourced modern controllers.【F:knowledge/notes/input_part001_review.md†L85-L85】

 </details>